February 21st 2020

 The suave five piece kick into action with their 2019 single ‘Fucking With My Head’.
 The first track exploded, reciprocated in force by those screaming in adoration.
 Without missing a beat, the headliners of tonight’s event smashed through ‘You’ll Be Fine’ (Boom Boom Room (Side B) 2018) and brought down the chaos with ‘Death Dance’ – Yet another track the fans had eagerly been waiting to hear live.

-The momentum never gives; Palaye Royale smash through tonight’s set with studio quality, through fan favourites such as ‘Don’t Feel Quite Right – whose music video is a strong favourite within the bands community – and ‘Teenage Heartbreak Queen’, until finally our friends from Canada slow things down as frontman Remington Leith encourages the happy crowd to withdraw their phones and turn on their lights, to mimic the swaying of flame.
+The momentum never gives; Palaye Royale smash through tonight’s set with studio quality, through fan favourites such as ‘Don’t Feel Quite Right – whose music video is a strong favourite within the bands community – and ‘Teenage Heartbreak Queen’, until finally they slow things down as frontman Remington Leith encourages the happy crowd to take out their phones and turn on their lights, to mimic the swaying of flame.

 Palaye Royale perform their sixth track of the night, ‘Dying in a Hot Tub’, which seems to bring the connection between performer and audience just that little bit closer.